DSOlab/eleidek-2022/proposal.md

 the so called satellite-specific "attitude law" will be implemented to model rigid body rotations.
 Satellite-specific macromodels ([20]) will be used to compute surface area and on-board phase center eccentricities.

+Using the above satellite-specific approach, part of the forces acting on the space vehicle will be refined, using an elaborate modeling of the satellite geometry, attitude and design characteristics.
+Most notably, drag forces and solar radiation pressure effects will be modeled using this satellite-specific approach.

+Parameter estimation will be performed via the (Extended) Kalman Filter algorithm [21].
+All parameters describing the satellite state, the orbit and force model dynamics (e.g. atmospheric drag and solar radiation pressure coefficients) and beacon-specific frequency/clock parameters will be estimated, using a sophisticated stochastic approach.
+Model and observation noise characteristics and their impact on the methodology and respective results will be thoroughly tested.

+Lastly, the research team will incorporate the estimation of Earth Orientation parameters (Earth rotation axis pole coordinates and Length of Day) [23] within the analysis process at the level of geodetic precision.

 References
 ==============================================================================